clevergo/clevergo/README.md

 ### REST APIs

-The router is friendly to REST APIs, we take `users` handler as example to show that how to create a REST APIs.
+The router is friendly to REST APIs.

 ```
 // user list